savonet/book/language.md

 (samples : float, duration : float) -> float
 ```

+Namely, in the above type, we read that the argument labeled `samples` is a
-and for those arguments, we have to give the name of the argument when calling
+float and similarly for the one labeled `duration`.
+For those arguments, we have
+to give the name of the argument when calling the function:
-the function:

 ```liquidsoap
 samplerate(samples=110250., duration=2.5)